CurlyWurly-1/STM8S103F3P6-development-board/README.md

     - https://maker.pro/custom/tutorial/getting-started-with-stm8-microcontrollers

-# How to set up and install the software and components
+# How to Program the STM8S103F3P6 development board
-The above info covers this, however, please note the following tips and tricks
+ - Ensure the COSMIC compiler, The STVD IDE and STVP programmer are installed in your PC as per what you have seen in the links above
+ - On your PC,
+   - Download the repository zip file to your PC and unzip it.
+   - In the unzipped folder, Navigate through fodler "CODE" and copy the entire folder called "ZST_Workspace_FOLDER" to your PC e.g. make it "C:\ZST_WORKSPACE_FOLDER"
+   - Execute STVD and open the workspace file called "ZST_Workspace.stw" which you will find in the workspace folder you created above called "C:\ZST_WORKSPACE_FOLDER"
+   - When the above step has finished, you will see the 4 projects that you can use.
+   - Highlight which project you want to use by right clikcing the project name and setting as the "active" project
+   - Press "Build" -> "Rebuld All" (check that there are no errors)
+   - Press the "Programmer" button and after about 4 seconds, a window will be displayed.
+Press "start" to program your device

+# Tips and tricks - Things you have to do
+ - In your PC:
- - Remember you have to install 3 things in your Win10 PC - the COSMIC compiler, the STVD software and the STVP software
+   - Remember you have to download and install 3 things into your Win10 PC - the COSMIC compiler is downloaded from the COSMIC website with the STVD and STVP software downloaded from Microchip.
+See the above URL links on how to do this
- - Download this "STM8S103" folder and all its contents to a new folder (e.g. call it "C:\ZST_STM8S103")

- - Create your workspaces in this folder ("C:\ZST_STM8S103")

- - When you have to, set the C compiler to "C:\Program Files (x86)\COSMIC\FSE_Compilers\CXSTM8"

- - When you have to set a file to be used by the programmer for the "Program memory", set it to the "S19" file from folder "Debug"

- - Execute STVD
-  - Set compatability mode for program "C:\Program Files (x86)\STMicroelectronics\st_toolset\stvd\stvdebug.exe" to be "Windows XP SP 3".
-    This is to remove the error that says "no access to file default.wed".

    - Replace C:\Program Files (x86)\STMicroelectronics\st_toolset\stvp\tools.cnf.
 (N.B.
 You will find the file in the folder) This is to stop STVD crashing when you press "programmer"

-  - In your project, highlight folder "SRC" and add both files "stm8s_delay.c" and "stm8s_gpio.c" These have been separated because they are different for each chip

-  - In your project, highlight folder "INC" and add file "stm8s.h" In this file, you will have already uncommented the line sothat it points to "STM8S103"
+   - Right click the "stvdebug.exe" program in "C:\Program Files (x86)\STMicroelectronics\st_toolset\stvd\" and set the compatability mode to be "Windows XP SP 3".
+   This is to remove the error that says "no access to file default.wed".

+ - When you are executing STVD in your PC
    - Highlight the workspace file (e.g. "zst_workspace"), right click and press "Settings" to display the "Settings" window.
 Change the following and press "OK"
     - Change "Settings for" to "Debug"   (top left) and then select tab "C Compiler" - Change "C language" to default
     - Change "Settings for" to "Release" (top left) and then select tab "C Compiler" - Change "C language" to default

-# How to Program the STM8S103F3P6 development board
- - Ensure the COSMIC compiler, The STVD IDE and STVP programmer are installed in your PC as per what you have seen in the links above
- - On your PC,
-   - If you haven't already done so, prepare the folder as downloaded and described in the previous section e.g. a folder called; C:\ZST_WORKSPACE_FOLDER
-   - Execute STVD and open the workspace file
-   - Highlight which project you want to use by right clikcing and setting as the "active" project
-   - Press "Build" -> "Rebuld All" (check that there are no errors)
-   - Press the "Programmer" button and after about 4 seconds, a window will be displayed.
-Press "start" to program your device
+    - When you have to, set the location of the C compiler to the default place where you loaded the COSMIC compiler e.g. "C:\Program Files (x86)\COSMIC\FSE_Compilers\CXSTM8"
+    - When you want to program the chip, set the "program memory" file to the appropriate "S19" file which is in folder "Debug"